 Many of the documents exist primarily in electronic form, rather than only in traditional print.
 There is also a growing number of digital materials emerging including computer programmes, toolkits and e-training, films and broadcasts.

 Much of the academic literature contributes to three domains: the development of theoretical or sociological discourse on carers; promoting debate of policy and practice issues; reporting on particular initiatives and interventions.
 Most non-academic resources - including reports, briefings, standards, toolkits and training materials - are focused on directly informing the improvement of practice.

+Insert Figure 2 (below) here

 The distribution of themes between categories was as follows: